 You’ve probably noticed a change in hormones and weight gain after 40, and you’re not alone.
 Weight gain is a common part of aging, but it doesn’t have to be a bad thing or something that just happens to you.

-You can choose what kind of weight you want to put on: muscle or fat.
-And there are ways to control how much food your body absorbs from the foods you eat.
+You can take steps to counter the weight gain and body composition changes that tend to come with age.
 Diet and exercise are two very important parts of this process so let’s take a look at both of them in detail.
 But first, we’ll look at all the reasons why the pounds may pile on so fast once you hit a certain age.

 Reasons For Unexplained Weight Gain After 40